djepar/CoursGenInfo/OS/Administrator/GoogleITAdministrator.md

 For PS command for new AD group : `New-ADGroup`

 ## GPO or Group Policiy Object
-GPO is " a set of policies and preferences that can be applied to a gorup of objects in the directory."
+GPO is " a set of policies and preferences that can be applied to a group of objects in the directory."
 Need to be link to work : " When you link a GPO, all of the computers or users under that domain, site, or OU will have that policy applied."
 "A Group Policy Object can contain computer configuration, user configuration, or both."
 Policies : "Setting that are reapplied every few minutes, and aren't meant to be changed even by the local administrators"